srobo/team-emails/SR2024/2024-01-17-virtual-comp-reminder.md

 If you would like to attend the [final Tech Day of the year][cambridge-tech-day], on March 2nd in Cambridge, there's still time to [sign up][tech-day-signup].

+## Competition

+The [Competition][competition] is the final stage of SR2024.
+This year it is on the 13th and 14th April at the University of Southampton.

+This is the ultimate test of your team's robot building skills, pushing their robot to the limit, competing against other teams in the physical arena to determine who walks away with the coveted prizes.

+Your team's robot will be [safety checked][safety-check], compete in league and knockout matches as well as being judged on its aesthetic and functional design.
+Be sure to check the [regulations][regulations] to avoid surprise surgery on the day!

+Every team will have a pit area, giving you the opportunity to meet the other teams in person as well as a place to work on your robots between matches.
+Just like at Tech Days, we'll also have lots of our volunteer blueshirts on hand to support you.

+While we aim to provide a space for you to work on your robot, we won't be able to provide any computers, tools or other equipment -- be sure to bring everything you might need.

 Regards,